The latest Yukon trapping regulations summary booklet is your guide to Yukon’s Trapping Regulations.

 New trap use requirements coming in 2020

 Yukon trappers will be required to only use certified restraining traps for beaver and wolf starting October 1, 2020.
-See the Trapping Regulations Summary for more information.
+See the Yukon trapping regulations summary for more information.

 Wanted: Wolverine skulls